Tag Archives: A G Barr

 Tizer was acquired for £2.5 million in 1972.
 A G Barr wanted access to the company’s distribution network in England to promote sales of Irn-Bru.
 Tizer had been struggling with falling sales for a number of reasons: drinks were not sold in cans, there was no advertising budget, there were no sales to the supermarkets and the flavour essences used had been subjected to cost-cutting.

-Robin Barr (born 1938) became chairman from 1978.
+Robin Barr (born 1938) succeeded his father as chairman in 1978.
 He developed sales of Irn-Bru in the English market.
+He retired in 2023.